lopezdsr/sql-query/sqlref/sql_reference.template.md

 * `value`: The column containing the value.

 * `key`: Optionally specify a `key` column that you can use to group each time series by.
-If a `key` is indicated, you can assume that there will be *n* time series created, where *n* is the set of all keys in the `key` column.
+If a `key` is indicated, you can assume that *n* time series are created, where *n* is the set of all keys in the `key` column.
 If no `key` column is specified, a single time series is created from the indicated data set.

 * `starttime`: Optionally specify a `starttime` string (any properly formatted [`DateTime`](https://docs.oracle.com/javase/8/docs/api/java/time/format/DateTimeFormatter.html)) for which to set the time series [TRS](/docs/services/sql-query?topic=sql-query-TRS).
 If `starttime` is not indicated, and `granularity` is indicated, the `starttime` defaults to Jan 1, 1970 12am (midnight) GMT.
 However, if no `granularity` is indicated, a [TRS](/docs/services/sql-query?topic=sql-query-TRS) is not associated with the created time series.